Godrex777/DJ-Corona-Killer/README.md

 Hope you have fun with the project!!!

-# How to setup the project
+# How to setup the project:

+# For Windows: